 c.
 Corn milk

-Corn milk is rich in protein like zein and is good for eyes and brain.
-It also contains high vitamin B complex, therefore, is good for pregnant women.
+Corn milk is rich in protein like zein and is good for the eyes and the brain.
+It also contains a high vitamin B complex, therefore, is good for pregnant women.

 d.
 Spelt milk

 Spelt milk is obtained from a cereal.
 This milk is rich in minerals like potassium, vitamins, calcium, and iron.

 One of the famous, high in demand, and oldest known plant-based milk.
 The first description of soy milk is found in Chinese culture.
 This milk is rich in protein, mono, and polyunsaturated fatty acids which are very good for the heart, rich in flavonoids namely isoflavones therefore effective against osteoporosis (2).

 Side effect: Unsuitable for those who have allergies to soy protein.